Top Calf Exercises for Maximum Growth

 Are there any specific techniques to target different parts of the calf muscles?

-To target different parts of the calf muscles, you can adjust your foot positioning during exercises, such as pointing your toes inwards to target the outer calf and pointing your toes outwards to target the inner calf.
+To target different parts of the calf muscles, you can adjust your foot positioning during exercises, such as pointing your toes inwards to emphasize the outer calf and pointing your toes outwards to focus on the inner calf.

 How long does it typically take to see noticeable growth in the calf muscles?